 CLL is a blood and bone ma"...

-Venous thromboembolic events occurred in 3% of Iclusig-treated patients, including deep venous thrombosis (9 patients), pulmonary embolism (4 patients), and 1 case each of portal vein thrombosis, and retinal vein thrombosis.
+Venous thromboembolic events occurred in 5% (23/449) of Iclusig-treated patients, including deep venous thrombosis (8 patients), pulmonary embolism (6 patients), superficial thrombophlebitis (3 patients), and retinal vein thrombosis (2 patients).
 Consider dose modification or discontinuation of Iclusig in patients who develop serious venous thromboembolism [see DOSAGE AND ADMINISTRATION].

-Hepatotoxicity that has resulted in liver failure and death occurred in Iclusig-treated patients.
+Iclusig can cause hepatotoxicity, including liver failure and death.
 Fulminant hepatic failure leading to death occurred in an Iclusig-treated patient within one week of starting Iclusig.
 Two additional fatal cases of acute liver failure also occurred.
 The fatal cases occurred in patients with BP-CML or Ph+ ALL.
 Severe hepatotoxicity occurred in all disease cohorts.